neiljohn23/SupMonitor/README.md

 Instructions:
 1. Download and unzip this repository by selecting Clone or Download/Download ZIP and drag the new folder to your desktop.
 2. Open the folder, and open the file DBConfig.php with your text editor.
-Enter your host, username, and password for your SQL server.
+Enter the host, username, and password for your SQL server.
 Save the file and close it.
 3. Open terminal and enter:(No quotation marks)
 "cd /Desktop/SupMonitor-master && php DBCreate.php"
 If you have configured correctly, you should see "Database created successfully," and, "Table created successfully" without error.